Lurkars/gloomhavensecretariat/README.md

 *Gloomhaven Secretary* is a **Gloomhaven companion app** and does bookkeeping of all entities values to gain more focus on gameplay.
 It is an open source web app made with [Angular](https://angular.io/).

 GHS is heavily based on the look&feel of the original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)).
-Since GHH is discontinued and not available anymore, GHS should become a well maintained successor, implementing all features of GHH, improvements and even more features.
+Since GHH is discontinued and not available anymore, GHS should become a well maintained successor, implementing all functionality of GHH, many improvements and many more features.

 As GHS is a web application no installation is required and it runs in every modern browser even on mobile, still it can also be [installed](#install).